 \section{Proton-proton collisions}

-In the end of this work, let us turn to a discussion of proton-proton collisions.
+At the end of this work, let us turn to a discussion of polarization measurement in proton-proton collisions \cite{Bunce:1976yb,Panagiotou:1989sv}.
 If the proton-proton COM frame corresponds to the case shown in Fig. 2, where the variant with a rotation in the production plane is chosen, the canonical boost is reduced to the form (\ref{eq:canboostz}).
 Then, the four-vector describing the polarization in COM is obtained by the boost ${\cal L}_3\left(+v_\Lambda \right)$ acting on the four-vector $(0, \Pv^\prime)$.
 This leads to the expression

 At first sight, the interpretation of the spin polarization measurements in proton-proton collisions seems to be easier compared to the heavy-ion case.
 As the transverse components of $\Pv^\prime$ are not affected by the boost one may try simply to add them and average over different $\Lambda$'s.
 This procedure, however, makes sense only if the $x$ and $z$ components of $\Pv^\prime$ are zero.
 Otherwise, the results obtained for different $\Lambda$'s depend on the boost and the original transition to a rotated frame.